Omni-guides/Tuxborn/Readme2.md

 Downloads for Tuxborn are currently ~112GB, and the resulting modlist install size on disk is ~176GB.
 Wabbajack lists generally advise having an aditional 40GB of space available for temporary files that will be removed after the install process, so **you will need at least a total of 330GB** free disk space on your system to download and install Tuxborn.
 Deck users, the downloads and install **can** live on different storage (Internal and SDCard).
 This is covered in more depth in the Steam Deck install guide.
 If you do not have enough disk space on deck, or just don't want to run Wabbajack there, you can install Tuxborn on any other system that will run Wabbajack, and then transfer the modlist install directory to the Steam Deck.
 If you are using this method, you do not need to transfer the Downloads directory, only the Install directory, so you will need at least 176GB of free space on the Steam Deck or SD Card.

 ### <ins>Wabbajack</ins>

+Tuxborn can only be installed using the Wabbajak application.
+There are different meethods required depending on if you are running the Wabbajack installation on Windows or Linux/Steam Deck.

 ### <ins>Steam Deck/Linux</ins>